sagemath/sagewiki_to_gh-2022-10-10/days65.md

  * Develop code for Hopf monoids in species (Lauve)
  * Learn how to use SAGE in my classroom
  * Resume coding basic algebraic structure for KLR-algebras, quantum shuffle algebras, etc (Im)
+ * Start a wiki for combinatorial Hopf algebras, in the format of FindStat (Pang)

 == Participants ==